ddmitov/perl-executing-browser/README.md

 **Perl Debugger Interaction:**
 * Any Perl script can be selected for debugging, which is also a security risk.
 So if Perl debugger interaction is not needed, it can be turned off by a compile-time variable.
 Just change ```PERL_DEBUGGER_INTERACTION = 1``` to ```PERL_DEBUGGER_INTERACTION = 0``` in the project file of the browser (peb.pro) and compile the binary.

-## Special URLs for Users and Interaction with Files and Folders
+## Special URLs for Users and Opening Files and Folders

 * **PEB pseudo-domain:** ```http://local-pseudodomain/```
   The  pseudo-domain is used to call all local files and all special URLs representing browser functions.